joshika39/literature/dev.to/arch-setup-01.md

 source ~/.bashrc
 ```
 ## Contribution
 If you found any mistake, that I wrote, please comment it so that I can fix it.
-Or you can find these articles in my [Github Repository](https://github.com/joshika39/literature/blob/main/dev.to/arch-setup-01.md)
+Or you can find these articles in my [Github Repository](https://github.com/joshika39/literature/blob/main/dev.to/arch-setup-01.md) and open an issue for improvement.